--v Print the version number of the compiler, then exit.
+-v Print the version number of the compiler and the location of the standard library directory, then exit.

 -verbose

 Print all external commands before they are executed, in particular invocations of the C compiler and linker in -custom mode.
 Useful to debug C library problems.